carin-alliance/cpcds-auth-server/README.md

 This project is the authorization server for the [CPCDS Reference Server](https://github.com/carin-alliance/cpcds-server-ri).
 It supports authorization using OAuth 2.0 in the stand alone SMART app launch sequence.

+Note: This is a reference implementation and is intended only to test the CPCDS Server and the CPCDS Client implementations.
+This authorization server purposefully enables data to be publicly accessible to assist in debugging.
+Caution should be taken if attempting to use this implementation in a production enviornment.
+All data sent to the server should be fictional.

 ## Quickstart

 The quickest way to get the server up and running is by pulling the built image from docker hub.